ritvikindupuri/GlyphBreaker/README.md

   <img src="https://i.imgur.com/2YyL2qg.png" alt="GlyphBreaker UI Screenshot" width="800"/>
 </p>

-GlyphBreaker is an advanced, enterprise-grade security toolkit designed for red teaming and vulnerability assessment of Large Language Models (LLMs).
-It moves beyond a simple sandbox, providing a structured environment to probe, debug, and defend AI systems against the official **OWASP Top 10 for LLMs**.
+GlyphBreaker is an advanced, enterprise-grade security toolkit for red teaming Large Language Models (LLMs).
+Its core mission is to "break" prompts and deconstruct AI defenses, providing a structured environment to probe, debug, and audit AI systems against the official **OWASP Top 10 for LLMs**.

 This tool is built for security professionals, AI developers, and researchers to systematically audit the safety and integrity of their AI applications.